Skip to content

 Funnels

-Analyze conversion through a sequence of steps:
+Analyze conversion through a sequence of saved steps:

 # First, find your funnel ID